moviepilot/sheldon_compactor/README.md

 ------

-* Use --ring-size-info to see stats about the size of the allocated ring
+* Use --ring-size-info to see stats about the size of the allocated ring ** --ring-size
-* Aim to keep the ring in L3 cache of your cpu by setting ** --ring-size
 ** --index-flush-min-count
 ** --index-flush-max-count